zateutsch/pwa-workshop-student/workshop/0-setup.md

 # Set up your environment

 First things first, let's get your development environment ready.
-We will be installing the tools we need to build our Progressive Web App.
-And we will create a repository to keep track our coding progress.
+You will be installing the tools needed to build the Progressive Web App.
+And you will create a repository to keep track our coding progress.

 ## Install tools